dojo/docs/developer/design/loader/edit1.rst

 When these techniques are applied to heavily branched code, very large space savings are possible.
 These savings are particularly important in mobile environments where bandwidth and cache size are more limited.

-There are two features Dojo’s implementation of has.js has that the standard has.js code does not:
+There are two features Dojo's implementation of has.js has that the standard has.js code does not:

 * the cache of tests is publicly exposed at ``has.cache``

-* the function ``has.add`` includes an optional forth parameter, ``force``, that can be used to overwrite an existing test.
+* the function ``has.add`` includes an optional fourth parameter, ``force``, that can be used to overwrite an existing test.
 (Normally, the first defined value is always used, like a constant.)

 The Dojo loader initializes the has cache with several tests (see `Default Configuration`_ for a list of these tests). ``dojoConfig`` and ``data-dojo-config`` can override any of these, and any configuration object can add more tests by specifying a ``has`` configuration property.
 For example: